Skip to main content

 Sexual history

-Your doctor will also ask you questions about your sex life, which could be very personal but are necessary for proper diagnosis and treatment.
-Some of the questions could be:
+Your doctor will also ask questions about your sexual life.
+These may feel very personal but are important for an accurate diagnosis and treatment.

 • The status of your previous sexual relationships